almin/almin/docs/TutorialCounter.md

 ## The purpose of counter

-1. Press button and count up!
+1. Press a button and count up!

 End.

-### :memo: Notes: Recommendation
+### 📝 Notes: Recommendation

 1 UseCase = 1 file